-Re: Employee Support Grant (ESG) after June 30, 2019
+Re: Employee Support Grant (ESG) after June 30, 2022

-This Employee Support Grant (ESG) establishes a process under which employees covered by collective agreements between Boards of Education and the Unions shall be entitled to recover wages lost as a result of legal strike activity by the BC Teachers' Federation ("BCTF") or lockout by BCPSEA after June 30, 2019.
+This Employee Support Grant (ESG) establishes a process under which employees covered by 2022 - 2025 collective agreements between Boards of Education and the Unions shall be entitled to recover wages lost as a result of legal strike activity by the BC Teachers' Federation ("BCTF") or lockout by BCPSEA after June 30, 2022.

-- 1. The ESG will be available provided that - A board and local union have a collective agreement which has been ratified by both partles no later than November 30, 2019 and, - b.
-There has been no successful strike vole by the BCTF or local support staff union prior to local union ratification. - 2.
-Employees are expected to attend their worksite if there is no lawful BCTF picket line.
+- 1. The ESG will be available provided that: - a.
+A board and local union have a collective agreement which has been ratified by both parties no later than January 25, 2023 and, - b.
+There has been no successful strike vote by the BCTF or local support staff union prior to local union ratification. - 2.
+Employees are expected to attend their worksite if there is no lawful BCTF picket line. - 3.
 Employees who have lost wages as a result of not crossing lawful picket lines during full days of a BCTF strike/BCPSEA lockout shall be compensated.
-This compensation shall be in accordance with the following:
+This compensation shall be in accordance with the following: - a.

-- a.
 In the event that employees are prevented from attending work due to a lawful picket line, employees will be paid for all scheduled hours that the employee would have otherwise worked but for the labour dispute.
-Their pay will be 75% of their base wage rate. - b.
+Their pay will be 75% of their base wage rate.

+- b.
 The residual 25% of the employees' base wage rate will be placed in a district fund to provide professional development to support staff employees.
 Funds will be dispersed by the district following agreement between the district and the local union. - 4.
-Within forty-five (45) days of the conclusion of the labour dispute between BCPSEA and the BCTF, boards will reimburse each employee for all scheduled hours for which the employee has not otherwise been paid as a result of strike or lockout.
+Within forty-five (45) days of the conclusion of the labour dispute between BCPSEA and the BCTF, boards will reimburse each employee for all scheduled hours for which the employee has not otherwise been paid as a result of strike or lockout. - 5.
+If the employee disputes a payment received from the board, the union may submit the dispute with particulars on the employee's behalf to a committee comprised of an equal number of representatives appointed by BCPSEA and the Unions. - 6.
+If the joint committee is unable to resolve the employee's claim it will submit the dispute to a mutually agreed upon arbitrator who must resolve the dispute within ten (10) days of hearing the differences between the board and the union.